-Only death brought me to the hill
+Only death could bring me on the hill,

-Only death brought me into the hill.
+Only death could bring me on the hill.

 to marry the elements and make them react,

-but men I could never understand
+but I could never get to understand humans,

-why would they combine themselves through love,
+why they combined through love,

-Look at the smile, look at the color
+Look at the smile, look at the color,

-but the same smile, the same color
+But the same smile, the same color,

-It's strange to leave without suffering,
+It’s strange to go away without suffering,

 without a woman’s face to remember.